jimyoshida/self-taught-devops/SWE-History.md

 Ansible was written by Michael DeHaan and acquired by Red Hat in 2015.
 Ansible Initial release: February 20, 2012

+🌏Emscripten is an LLVM/Clang-based compiler that compiles C and C++ source code to WebAssembly (or to a subset of JavaScript known as asm.js, its original compilation target before the advent of WebAssembly in 2017), primarily for execution in web browsers.
+First release: 11/11/2012

 Prometheus is a free software application used for event monitoring and alerting.
 It records real-time metrics in a time series database built using a HTTP pull model.
 Prometheus was developed at SoundCloud starting in 2012, when the company discovered that its existing metrics and monitoring solutions (using StatsD and Graphite) were not sufficient for their needs.